What is acne?

 - Note what type, or types, of acne that appear on your skin

 If you have mild acne or a few blemishes, you mostly experience whiteheads, blackheads, papules, and/or pustules (pimples).
 Over-the-counter products that contain salicylic acid or benzoyl peroxide can be very effective for mild cases.
 It is important to note, however, that these products will not clear up your skin overnight.
 At-home treatments often require 4-8 weeks for improvements to be seen.
-At Skin Wellness Center in Pinellas Park, Florida, we also provide photodynamic therapy, facials & peels, HydraFacial, and microneedling with RF to treat oily skin and large pores.
+At Skin Wellness Center in Pinellas Park, Florida, we also provide AviClear™, photodynamic therapy, facials & peels, and HydraFacial to treat oily skin and large pores.
 Request an appointment online to get an effective treatment plan for your acne!

 Request treatments in Pinellas Park, Florida

 Recurring or stubborn acne can be incredibly frustrating for patients, but with the right care and treatment, it can be managed.
 Learn to manage and love the skin you’re in.
 Request an appointment online or call (727) 545-3376 to schedule directly with the experts at Skin Wellness Center.